smarter-sh/smarter/docs/source/smarter-framework/guides/claude-code/claude-code-with-smarter.rst

 Smarter API Manifests (SAM)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All Smarter resources — providers, llm_clients, plugins, secrets — are declared
+All Smarter resources — providers, llmclients, plugins, secrets — are declared
 as human-readable **YAML manifest files** (think Kubernetes manifests).
 You apply them with the CLI: